kphillips001/middleware/README.md

 - [ ] **CD into the folder** where you cloned the repository.
 - [ ] type `npm i` to download dependencies.

-Please follow along as the instructor creates and adds `middleware` to the API step by step.
+Please follow along as the instructor creates and adds `middleware` to the API step by step.d